skip to content

 Jethro TullJethro Tull / The Christmas Album: Fresh Snow At Christmas

 I'm not the biggest Jethro Tull fan, and I'm definitely not the biggest fan of their 2003 Christmas album.
 It's got an interesting new song or two, plus new versions of multiple songs from earlier in their career, most notably "A Christmas Song" (1968) and "Ring Out Solstice Bells" (1976).
-But, their new deluxe treatment of that album is impressive.
+But, their new deluxe treatment of that album is genuinely impressive.
 Fresh Snow At Christmas is a massive four-disc (plus DVD) reissue including the entire album in both its original mix and a new remix, and then live performances from 2006 and 2008.
 And, the DVD is pretty much the whole thing all over again, but in high-resolution audio.
 They've also released a double-LP vinyl edition with just the 2024 remix.
 In the same vein, Kate Bush has released an illustrated "Polar Edition" of her 2011 album, 50 Words For Snow, a sort of Christmas-adjacent meditation on winter.

 Phantom PlanetPhantom Planet / Maybe You Still Call It Christmas (EP)